jswny/edgybot/README.md

 - `APPLICATION_COMMAND_PREFIX`: a prefix to prepend to all commands when registering with Discord

-### Logflare

-You can enable the [Logflare](https://logflare.app/) integration, which will ship logs out to Logflare in addition to continuing to log to the console normally.
-To enable the Logflare, set up a source and then set the following environment variables:

-- `LF_ENABLED`: Enable or disable Logflare logging (default: `false`)
-- `LF_API_KEY`: Logflare ingest API key
-- `LF_SOURCE_ID`

 ### OpenAI

 Various configuration is available to tweak how the bot interact with the OpenAI API.
 For key-value pair lists, these are defined as comma-separated lists of `<key>=<value>` pairs.